The Global Negotiator – Making, Managing, and Mending Deals Around the World in the twenty-first Century (Book Review)

 Publication Date: 2006-11-29

-‘The Global Negotiator’ is a knowledgeable and practical guide for any business that is either considering or already involved with the formation of international relationships and partnerships.
-In our shrinking world of globalisation, it is essential for business executives to understand and appreciate the fundamentals of conducting business in the international marketplace.
+The Global Negotiator is a knowledgeable and practical guide for any business that is either considering or already involved in forming international relationships and partnerships.
+In our shrinking world of globalization, it’s essential for business executives to understand and appreciate the fundamentals of conducting business in the international marketplace.

-By gaining a proper understanding of the cultural and social imperatives of the country where we are about to begin a business transaction, there is a certain amount of fact finding which should be ascertained before we even attempt to try and make a mutually beneficial deal with an international partner.
+By gaining a proper understanding of the cultural and social imperatives of the country where we are about to begin a business transaction, there is a certain amount of fact-finding to conduct before we even attempt to try and make a mutually beneficial deal with an international partner.

-This is followed by seven principals that guide the international negotiator in examining the full process of how to make a global deal.
-The bulk of the first chapter than examines 7 crucial barriers which can easily foul up our attempts in making a solid bind negotiation from coming unglued.
-Covering issues such as:
+The seven principles that follow guide the international negotiator in examining the full process of how to make a global deal.
+The bulk of the first chapter then examines seven crucial barriers that can easily foul up our attempts in making a solid bind negotiation from coming unglued.
+The book covers issues such as:

 - The negotiating environment